Marceillo/kayak-blog-pp4/README.md

 * Note: Here the user can register a account for more features on order to have some CRUD functionality.
 * The email address is optional for now as this is not yet live to the general public and some might not like that.
-* If a user decides not to enter aemail address and forget there password they will need to use the contact form so that the admin can reset this.
+* If a user decides not to enter email address and forget there password they will need to use the contact form so that the admin can reset this.

 <br>